exercism/docs/building/configlet/lint.md

 - The `"authors"` values must not have duplicates
 - The `"authors"` values are treated case-insensitively
 - The `"contributors"` key is optional
-- The `"contributors"` value must be a non-empty array
+- The `"contributors"` value must be an array
 - The `"contributors"` values must be non-empty, non-blank strings
 - The `"contributors"` values must not have duplicates
 - The `"contributors"` values are treated case-insensitively